 Teach your clients how to make proposals in a simple but structured process.
 Stick to the structure, after a while it becomes a rhythm.
 They complain, you ask them to turn that complaint into a proposal.
 This process was developed by Bill Eddy of the High Conflict Institute.
 Here’s how it works.

 Wife makes a proposal, Husband then asks questions about that proposal.
 When his questions have been answered, Husband responds with “Yes”, “No” or “I need to think about it.”

 If Husband responds with a “yes,” you have an agreement and you write it down.

 If Husband responds with a “no,” he then makes the next proposal.

 When asking questions about a proposal, avoid the question of “Why.”
-The why of it gets you in trouble, it often relates to differing perspectives or values the clients don’t agree on and may never agree on.
-Stick to who, what, where, when and how.
+The why of it gets you in trouble, it often relates to different perspectives or values the clients don’t agree on and may never agree on.
+Stick to who, what, where, when, and how.

 Then you ask what they want from today.
 Next is what are they willing to give, or give up, so they can get what they want.